benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/best-vibecoding-stack.md

 </x-alert>
 ```

 I've spent the last year vibecoding everything.
 An [Obsidian plugin](https://github.com/benbjurstrom/ezrag) in pure TypeScript.
-A macOS application.
-Multiple packages.
+A [macOS application](https://cutword.com/).
+Multiple internal tools.
 A full SaaS.
-And after all of that, I can tell you: nothing lets you move faster than Laravel.
+And after all of that, I can tell you with confidence: nothing lets you move faster than Laravel.

 I know that's a strong claim.
-I built my first SaaS in Next.js.
+I built my first SaaS in Next.js many years ago.
 I've used [Astro](https://astro.build/) for my blogs.
-I've written services in Go, dabbled in Python when I need their AI tooling, and I've shipped iOS and macOS apps.
-If I'm being completely honest, PHP isn't my favorite programming language.
+I've written services in Go, dabbled in Python when I need their AI tooling, and I've shipped native iOS and macOS apps.

 **But for creating web applications?
 Laravel's the best and it's not even close.**